vibrationtoolbox/vibration_toolbox/CONTRIBUTING.rst

     $ pip install -e .

    This will allow you to edit the code while having it pretend to be installed.
 Keep in mind, if you have actually installed the ``vibration toolbox`` you may have a conflict.
 You must uninstall it and install your development version with the command above.

 #.
+Add your code/make your modifications, committing to your branch.

+#.
 If a new function is added
    please provide docstrings following the `Numpy standards for docstrings <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt>`_.